A balance transfer is a process that lets you move debt on a credit card or from a loan to a different credit card.

 - How much you can transfer

-Mark your calendar for important dates
+Mark your calendar with relevant dates

 A credit card may only offer an intro 0% interest rate on balances that are transferred within a certain period.
 Also, some cards may waive your balance transfer fee if you complete a transfer within a certain time frame after opening the card.